Bivurnum/decomps-resources/wiki_sections/SCRIPTING.md

 [(back to top)](#scripting)

 ## Constants
 Let's start at the top of the scripts file.
 Not every map will have them, but if any constants are defined they will be at the top of the file.
-Every object event (NPCs, Cut trees, Briney's boat, etc.) is designated an object id number on the map they are in.
-If you click on an object event in Porymap, it will display its corresponding object id, like so:
+Every object (NPCs, Cut trees, Briney's boat, etc.) is designated an object id number on the map they are in.
+If you click on an object in Porymap, it will display its corresponding object id, like so:

 ![](https://github.com/Bivurnum/decomps-resources/blob/main/assets/images/porymap_selected_object.png)